Continued from My Story – Part 11

 Life went on.

 In the spring of 2013, one of KR’s nieces came to stay with us in an attempt to help her through a difficult period in her life.
 By the time she returned home to Michigan a few weeks later, I found myself emotionally triggered by the circumstances she was facing that were eerily similar to my life in ’98.
 I began having flashbacks, nightmares, and panic attacks again as my thoughts turned inward and darker, recalling past traumas that I thought I was over.
 Losing SSDI and depleting my savings account by summer triggered the financial insecurities that I struggled with for so many years.
 Mine and KR’s relationship began to suffer as we lost hope of moving from the shack we called home, away from neighbors who were causing us more and more stress.
-Physical problems such as joint pain, occasional chest pain, my hair falling out in clumps, and hormonal issues that, to put it as politely as I possibly can, caused my lady parts to no longer work properly (See: The Joys of Being a Woman) worsened as much throughout 2013 as the depression and anxiety I was experiencing.
+Physical problems (e.g. chronic fatigue, joint pain, occasional chest pain, my hair falling out in clumps, hormonal issues that put me into early menopause by the age of 44) worsened as much throughout 2013 as the depression and anxiety I was experiencing.

 A bargain I made with myself when I was approved to begin receiving SSDI resurfaced — survive until I can no longer survive.
 The bargaining chip was my life.
 Part of me believed that I would follow through with the terms of this bargain, which I’m consciously choosing not to disclose here.
 I will only say that even though I was surprised by my resilience, my courage to defy, placate the darker side of myself, I feared for my life.
 Again, I felt like I was suffocating in darkness.
 By August 2013, not knowing what else to do, I began the Social Security Disability process all over again and reached out for help at a local mental health center.
 Seeking treatment again terrified me; but by this point, I was desperate.